 2. DO NOT “spray” the swarming termites with any kind of chemical.
 Instead, calmly and visually inspect for where the swarmers might be entering.
 Mark that area/areas with tape.
 Note: they do not bite and will not hurt you or your children in any way.

 3. DO NOT tear away woodwork, trim, baseboards, wall coverings, or floorboards in an attempt to see what is going on.
 We promise you this is sound and IMPORTANT advice.

 4. DO Vacuum.
 It’s okay – just hang out, grab a beverage, and vacuum up the termites.

 5. DO inspect outside too – think about where you see the swarming termites inside and go directly to the place that is exterior from that area *(if you can).
 Note: do not risk life and limb, that’s our job.
 If you can, mark those areas with tape as well.

 6. IF the swarm is on a weekend or after hours just keep vacuuming and do not be surprised to see more within 24 hours.
 A termite swarm is an indicator of a problem, but will not cause any further harm to your home or property in 3 or 4 days.

 An American Pest professional will be happy to explain to you what to do in the event of a termite swarm and how to move forward with the recommended treatment.
 We have on-staff entomologists and professional pest control technicians who can help you identify and eliminate your pest problem whether it is termites or ants.
 No matter how severe an infestation we offer eco-friendly pest control solutions for termites, ants and other nuisance and damaging pests.
-For effective termite control in Maryland, Washington D.C. and Northern Virginia call 1-877-282-1886 or click here.
+For effective termite control in Maryland, Washington D.C. and Northern Virginia, please give us a call or click here.